 - A depositor can also seek to close the minor’s PPF account under certain specific conditions

-- However, such closure is allowed only after the completion of five years, and on the grounds that the withdrawn amount will be used for medical purpose of the account holder
+- However, such closure is allowed only after the completion of five years, and on the grounds that the withdrawn amount will be used for the medical purpose of the account holder

 - Additionally, the minor’s PPF account can be closed prematurely if the amount is used for the purpose of the minor’s higher education